 Tips for using Google Duo

-You can use Google Duo to make video calls to your family, friends, and anyone else who uses the app.
+You can use Google Duo to make video calls to your family, friends, and anyone else.
 Your calls are encrypted, which means they're private to you and the person you're calling.

 If you're just getting started with Duo, here are some tips for how to use the app and help you get the most out of your experience.

-You can make video calls to all your friends on smartphones with Google Duo, even if you don't have the same kind of phone as they do.
-You just need to make sure your contact has Duo installed.
+You can make video calls to all your friends with Duo, even if you don't have the same device as they do.

 See a video preview with Knock Knock